huynh-ngoc/Zuum-Project/To-Do.md

     2.2.
 Identify relevant entities such as dates, locations, and other key information using named entity recognition (NER) or regex patterns.
     2.3.
 Extract pickup and drop-off dates, locations, truck type, weight of shipment, and any other relevant details from the parsed email content.
     2.4.
 Populate a dictionary with the extracted information.
+    2.5 Generate more data to fetch to the model.

-3. Define a function to check for missing information:
+4. Define a function to check for missing information:
     - Input: Extracted information dictionary.
     - Output: List of missing information.

     3.1.
 Check if essential information (e.g., pickup date, drop-off location) is missing from the extracted information dictionary.
     3.2.
 Compile a list of missing information.

-4. Define a function to generate the freight quote:
+5. Define a function to generate the freight quote:
     - Input: Extracted information dictionary.
     - Output: Freight quote.